 May 13 (Reuters) - (The following statement was released by the rating agency)

-The assignment of the final rating follows the receipt of documents conforming to information already received, and is in line with the expected rating assigned on 30 April 2013.
+Fitch accords 50% equity credit to the proposed securities in its evaluation of Hutchison’s capital structure and leverage.
+The assignment of the final rating follows the receipt of documents conforming to information already received, and is in line with the expected rating assigned on 7 May 2013.

 Key Rating Drivers

 Stable cash flow generation: Hutchison’s non-3G telecommunications operations, including its ports, property and retail, provide the company with a stable source of cash flow.
 In addition, Hutchison receives dividends from Husky Energy, and stable income from Cheung Kong Infrastructure’s (CKI) infrastructure assets.

 Diversified business profile: Hutchison’s rating is underpinned by its geographical and business diversification.
 Its earnings are well spread out with no single operating segment or geographical region accounting for more than 35% of its EBITDA in 2012.

 Well-positioned core operations: Hutchison’s core operations benefit from solid business positioning.
 Fitch estimates its port operation commands 12%-15% of global container traffic.
 The company is also one of the world’s largest health and beauty retailers with over 10,000 retail outlets worldwide.

 Capital-intensive businesses: Hutchison’s current financial leverage, as measured by adjusted debt net of cash/operating EBITDAR, of 3.5x (2011:3.7x) reflects the highly capital- intensive nature of its businesses: ports, retail, real estate, and telco.
 Fitch expects Hutchison to continue its efforts to reduce leverage over the medium term.